 Top 10 reasons to visit Cornwall?
 With beautiful beaches, cliff top walks and much more waiting to be explored, there’s so much to see and do in Cornwall during the summer months.
 Here are our top ten reasons to visit.

-With over 300 beaches to choose from, whether you’re looking for wide expanses of sand, pebbled coves or dog friendly beaches to enjoy during the summer – there’s sure to be something for everyone.
+With over 300 beaches to choose from, whether you’re looking for wide expanses of sand, rock pools or pebbled coves to enjoy during the summer – there’s sure to be something for everyone.
 Just a short drive away from our own Glasney Rooms and Glasney Flats, you’ll find Gyllyngvase Beach, Castle Beach, Swanpool Beach and Maenporth Beach.

 The Food & Drink

 From the pasties, clotted cream and saffron cake for which Cornwall is famous, to Michelin starred restaurants offering fine dining, Cornwall has firmly taken its place on the gastronomical map.

 Whether you choose to head off and explore the miles of coastal paths, go inland to discover the many idyllic woodland walks or wander on the moor, the stunning scenery you pass along the way won’t disappoint.